 How Moist Is It?

 Just like my favorite recipe for pumpkin cornbread, this recipe is made with homemade pumpkin puree.
 It gives a nice moistness to the bread.
 In addition, kefir as one of the wet ingredients helps the moistness too.
 The baking time might sound a long time, but don't worry.
 You won't end up with a dry pumpkin bread.
 The pumpkin puree in the batter needs that time.

 I didn’t use canned pumpkin puree for this chocolate chip pumpkin bread recipe.
-I pureed it myself.
+I used homemade fresh pumpkin puree.
 It is really easy.
 Just slice the pumpkin in large chunks and roast them in an oven pan until tender.
 Puree it in a food processor.
 Depending on the pumpkin type you use, you can add a little water when blending it.
-(Watch the video below to see How to Make Pumpkin Puree)
+(Watch the video below to see how to make pumpkin puree in oven)

 The pumpkin I used was sweet enough, so I didn’t add any sugar on them.
 If the kind of pumpkin you use is not that sweet, you might sprinkle some sugar on the chunks.
 We ended up lots of pumpkin puree, more than needed for this pumpkin bread.
-So I just put the leftovers in zip bags to keep them in the fridge for future pumpkin recipes like Pumpkin Oatmeal Muffins, Pumpkin Oatmeal Energy Balls and Pumpkin Spice Waffles.
+So I just put the leftovers in zip bags to keep them in the fridge for future recipes with pumpkin puree such as healthy pumpkin oatmeal muffins, pumpkin energy bites and Pumpkin Waffles.

 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!Print

 Insanely moist pumpkin bread loaded with fall spices and chocolate chips.

 - Total Time: 1 hour 10 minutes